 Pursuant to Section 92 of the Companies Act 2013 and Rule 12 of the Companies(Management and Administration) Rules 2014 the Annual Return is available on the websiteof the Company on the following link : https://www.maraloverseas.com/Uploads/financial/annualreturn20-21.pdf

 Directors and Key Managerial Personnel

-Your Directors further inform the members that pursuant to the provisions of Section149(7) of the Companies Act2013 the declaration has been received from the IndependentDirectors at the beginning of the financial year stating that they meet the criteria ofindependence as specified under sub-section (6) of Section 149 of the Companies Act 2013and Regulation 16(1) (b) of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 as amended form time to time.
+Your Directors further inform the members that pursuant to the provisions of Section149(7) of the Companies Act 2013 a declaration has been received from the IndependentDirectors at the beginning of the financial year stating that they meet the criteria ofindependence as specified under sub-section (6) of Section 149 of the Companies Act 2013and Regulation 16(1) (b) and 25 (8) of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 as amended form time to time.

 None of the Directors of the Company are disqualified as per the provisions of Section164 of the Companies Act 2013.
-Further none of Directors of the Company are not debarred from holding the office ofDirector pursuant to any SEBI order or any such authority.
-The Directors have madenecessary disclosures as required under various provisions of theCompanies Act 2013.
+Further none of the Directors are debarred from holdingthe office of Director pursuant to any SEBI Order or any other such authority.
+TheDirectors have made necessary disclosures as required under various provisions of theCompanies Act 2013.

 Directors' Appointment and Remuneration Policy

 Pursuant to the provision of Section 178 of the Companies Act 2013 and Schedule IIPart D a Nomination & Remuneration Policy had been framed for the appointment ofDirectors Key Managerial Personnel and Senior Management and fixation of theirremuneration.
 The Nomination and Remuneration Policy as framed is annexed as AnnexureII and forms part of this report.